larabros/elogram/CONTRIBUTING.md

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](http://pear.php.net/package/PHP_CodeSniffer).

-- **PHP 5.5** - Instagram-SDK has a minimum PHP version requirement of PHP 5.5.
+- **PHP 5.5** - Elogram has a minimum PHP version requirement of PHP 5.5.
 Pull requests must not require a PHP version greater than PHP 5.5 unless the feature is only utilized conditionally.

 - **Add tests!** - All pull requests must include unit tests to ensure the change works as expected and to prevent regressions.